WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 <br>

 This outputs a number of files which can be found in the `16B_mapping` directory.

+## Step 13.
+Visualize the mapped reads in `act`

 We require two of these files to view the outputs in `act`.
 The `snps.bam` file which is a binary alignment/map file.
 This contains information on reads which mapped to the genome.
 The `snps.bam.bai` file contains index information which `act` uses for fast access to data within the bam file.

 <br>